benmonro/thefuck/README.md

 * `pacman` &ndash; installs app with `pacman` if it is not installed (uses `yay` or `yaourt` if available);
 * `pacman_not_found` &ndash; fixes package name with `pacman`, `yay` or `yaourt`.

-The following commands are bundled with *The Fuck*, but are not enabled by
+The following commands are bundled with *The Randy*, but are not enabled by
 default:

 * `git_push_force` &ndash; adds `--force-with-lease` to a `git push` (may conflict with `git_push_pull`);